JosephTLyons/Resume/README.md

 - macOS

 Experience in / with:
-- Rust, Swift, Python, JavaScript, C#, and others
+- Rust, JavaScript, Swift, C\#, and others
 - Documentation languages, such as Markdown
 - Parallel / concurrent programming
 - Native GUI application development with JUCE, Cocoa, and Cocoa Touch